 Many health care professionals will encourage women to wait 4-6 weeks before engaging in sexual activity.
 However, it is common for some women to feel ready sooner and others to wait much longer.
 Many therapists will not encourage women to push through painful postpartum intercourse.
 Repetitive painful experiences can actually make your body anticipate sex and increase tension of the muscles, leading to increased pain.

 Pelvic health therapists report that it is common for women to feel that they are not themselves after giving birth.
 Some find that they have difficulty returning to activity, sleeping and being sexually active.
 Understand that your body should heal and return to whatever your previous normal was.
 These women are almost always right when they sense that “something is off”.
 Pelvic health therapists find that these patients respond very well to treatment.
 If you are someone who doesn’t feel like yourself or this sounds like someone you know, be sure to seek medical help.

-We are very grateful at Leduc Physio to have the very talented Pelvic Health Physiotherapist, Kalie Carlton, on staff.
-Kalie received her Masters in Physiotherapy in 2015 and has since completed her level 1 and 2 certifications for Pelvic Health therapy.
+We are very grateful at Leduc Physio to have the very talented Pelvic Health Physiotherapist, Christine Chan, on staff.
 Although this post talked mainly about the relationship between pelvic health therapy and pregnancy it is a common misconception that pelvic health is entirely for women.
 This is not true.
 Both men and women can benefit from seeing a Pelvic Health PT.

-To learn more about how Pelvic health therapy can benefit you and to begin your own program, book an assessment with Kailie at www.leducphysio.janeapp.com or call the front desk at (780) 980-5443.
+To learn more about how Pelvic health therapy can benefit you and to begin your own program, book an assessment with Christine at www.leducphysio.janeapp.com or call the front desk at (780) 980-5443.